 While the authorship of most of The Beatles catalog is well-known and well-established, some questions and even disagreements remain about who wrote what.
 Among the dozens of hit Lennon-McCartney songs out there, just which Beatle composed the music for “In My Life” is disputed.

-Not surprising then that there is some disagreement over authorship: Lennon has been quoted as saying the song is essentially his: lyrically, there is little doubt.
+Not surprisingly, there is some disagreement over authorship: Lennon has been quoted as saying the song is essentially his: lyrically, there is little doubt.
 But McCartney says he composed much of the music (and he’s acknowledged a disagreement with Lennon about the composition).

 “There are places I’ll remember